Gengtoto

 click to enlarge

 This wifi dongle made by SIT is very close to being unobtainium.
-Most web sites offering replacement parts for fireplaces list this dongle as “out of stock” (or they do not list the dongle at all) and the controller with the desired firmware version and green writing is likewise out of stock everywhere.
+Most web sites offering replacement parts for fireplaces list this dongle as “out of stock” and the controller with the desired firmware version is likewise out of stock everywhere.
 There were only two vendors that supposedly could ship this dongle, and each priced it at $234.
 The retail prices for the controller tend to be $600 to $800.

 It was with some difficulty that I was able to work out the radio frequency upon which this remote control sends commands to the fireplace.
 The answer turns out to be 315 MHz.